daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: Baisal Ergeshev
-subtitle: Sometimes it is the people no one imagines anything of who do the things that no one can imagine.
+subtitle: _"Sometimes it is the people no one imagines anything of who do the things that no one can imagine."_
-                                                                                          Christopher Morcom
+                                                                                         _Christopher Morcom_
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

 ### my history